aarondls/motor-position-control/README.md

 ## Which operating system to use

 I highly recommend using a Windows or Linux device.
-If you use macOS most of the time, I recommend updating the firmware and tuning using a non-Mac device.
+If you prefer macOS, I recommend updating the firmware and tuning using a non-Mac device.
 After this, everything else can be done on a Mac.

 ## Updating the ODrive firmware